Dabbling in spiritualism while alive, made it easier for us to reside there

 Nothing has been done to drive them out as they are friendly entities who are benign and cordial, who still have the run of their beloved home when the museum closes.
-They are accepted as part of the museum.
+They are accepted as good unseen company, and part of the museum.

 1629 Vermillion Street

-The LeDuc Historic Estate can be found in the Minnesota town of Hastings, on Vermillion Street, between E. 16th and E. 17th, on most of its original acreage.
+The LeDuc Historic Estate can be found in the Minnesota town of Hastings, on Vermillion Street, between E. 16th and East 17th, on most of its original acreage.